-The cooking time can be from 12 to 20 minutes.
-The method works within a range of rice/water ratios and times.
-The results may be more or less fluffy, absorbent or sticky.
+Package directions for the standard varieties go high on water; many recipes do.
+This will lead to soggy overcooked rice.
 The rice recipe at What’s Cooking America has a table of rice to water ratio and cooking times for several kinds of rice.
 The instructions at that site for cooking white rice are a bit contradictory.
 There is a concise article by Fine Cooking magazine and some videos and notes at the Kitchn site.
-The normally stated ratio of long grain white rice to water is 1 cup of dry rice to 1.5 to 1.75 cups of water:
+The normally stated ratios of long grain white rice to water is 1 cup of dry rice to 1.5 to 1.75 cups of water:

 - 2.33 cups of water to 2 cups of rice, simmering 23 minutes, or

 - 2 cups of water to 1.5 cups of rice, simmering 20 minutes .